mancio/Volante-The-Gamepad/README.md

       *capacitive module*
       &nbsp;

       - classic push button design: you can set up NO (normally open push button) using a pull-up configuration to reduce bouncing effects.
 When you push the button the pin will be GND.
-This is the most simple configuration, the button will be very reactive but harder to trigger (the most of NO push button are hard to click)
+This is the most simple configuration, the button will be very reactive but harder to trigger (the most of NO push buttons are hard to click)

       &nbsp;
       <img src="https://github.com/mancio/Volante-The-Gamepad/blob/master/Picture/NO_push.PNG" width="300" height="200" />